Mistakes To Avoid When Building A Closed Terrarium!

 5. Adding Fertilisers

-These are just a few common mistakes made when crafting your very own DIY terrarium, with Singapore's climate, closed terrarium plants are suitable for living space, offices, and personal rooms.
+All of our terrariums are meant to be DIY and we do not have any closed terrarium plants for sale.
+With Singapore's climate, closed terrarium plants are suitable for living space, offices, and personal rooms.
 If you are interested in visiting the Singapore terrarium workshop or, If you want other interesting and fun team building games/ fun team bonding activities, check out these other articles as well! 🙂

 - 62 Unique and Fun Team Building Games In Singapore For 2021